domainsofapp/domainsofapp.github.io/README.md

 Domains of Applicability can be found at: http://www.domainsofapplicability.com

 I pay ~$10/year to register and own the above link in the Domain Name System (DNS).
-I'm not sure why I do it.
+I guess I do it bc I like the name.

 Domains of Applicability can also be found at: https://domainsofapp.github.io

 The above link is free with your free GitHub account and repository :--)

-I have this latter link redirect to the former because I pay for the former.
+I have this latter link redirect to the former bc I pay for the former.

 The design of this README and repository is modeled after Ref.
 [1].